Houston police officer, part of Harvey response, confirmed dead

 PHOTOS: HARVEY FLOODWATERS OVERWHELM TEXAS

-The officer's death brought the number of people killed to 15 since the storm made landfall on Friday.
+At least 18 people were killed since the storm made landfall in Texas on Friday.
 A family of six reportedly drowned Sunday afternoon while trying to escape floodwaters.
 The driver of the van, identified as Samuel Saldivar, escaped before the van was swept away.

 Officials acknowledged that the number of deaths from Harvey could soar once floodwaters start to recede in the sprawling city.
 Calls for rescue have also overwhelmed emergency teams that they have had little time to search for bodies.